ibm-cloud-docs/pattern-resiliency-powerha-grs/service-management-design.md

 - The primary role of PowerHA SystemMirror for i in IBM i systems is to provide high availability (HA) and disaster recovery (DR) solutions.

-- FalconStor offers several alerting and monitoring features through its StorSight management console.
-These features include:
-  - Real-time data and visibility: Provides status, health, and integrity monitoring of servers and resources.
-  - Smart Rules, analytics, reports, and forecasts: Helps in proactive monitoring and issue prevention.
-  - Secure multi-tenancy with role-based administration: Ideal for Managed Service Providers (MSPs) offering backup-as-a-service.
-  - Single view of replication, deduplication, and retention: Offers a unified view across on-premises and cloud environments for hybrid cloud backup and recovery.

  These features help optimize data protection, disaster recovery, high availability, and business continuity operations.

 - Alternatively, third-party software such as Splunk and Datadog can be integrated with {{site.data.keyword.cloud_notm}} to provide security monitoring, compliance reporting, and operational intelligence.